kkimurak/ssl-rules-ja_archived/README.md

 English | [Japanese](README_jp.md)

-This is the AsciiDoc source for the official RoboCup Small Size League rules.
+This is the AsciiDoc source for the unofficial Japanese translation of RoboCup Small Size League rules.
-The legacy version of the rules can be found at https://github.com/RoboCup-SSL/ssl-rules-legacy
+The official rules can be found at https://github.com/RoboCup-SSL/ssl-rules The legacy version of the rules can be found at https://github.com/RoboCup-SSL/ssl-rules-legacy

 ## Build
-The rules are automatically built on updates to the master branch and published to [Github Pages](https://kkimurak.github.io/ssl-rules-jp/sslrules.html).
+The rules are automatically built on updates to the master-jp branch and published to [Github Pages](https://kkimurak.github.io/ssl-rules-jp/sslrules.html).
 There is also a [PDF-version](https://kkimurak.github.io/ssl-rules-jp/sslrules.pdf).

 ### Using AsciiDoctor natively
 Install AsciiDoctor on your system (https://asciidoctor.org/).
 Afterwards, build HTML5 version with